valoran-M/C_programming_language/Chapter2-Types_operators_Expressions/exercises/README.md

     In two's complement number systeme, x &= (x-1) delets the rigthmost 1-bit in x.
 Explain why.
 Use this observation to write a faster version of bitcount()

+## Exercice 2.10

+    Rewrite the function lower, which converts
+    upper case letters to lower case, with a conditional expression instead of if-else